-- 6.1 Normally two soft bound copies of the thesis should be submitted to Research Student Administration in the format as set out in Regulation 7.4.2 and outlined in the Library Services "Guide to Presenting your Thesis" available on the Thesis Submission and Examination web pages. - 6.2 When submitting the thesis for examination, the PGR must also submit the following: - an electronic exact copy of the thesis for a plagiarism check via plagiarism detection software in accordance with guidance issued by the PAU.
-A thesis will not be sent for examination until the PAU has confirmed that the plagiarism check has been completed and the thesis cleared for examination; - a declarations form; - where applicable a third party declaration form.
+- An electronic version of the thesis should be submitted to Research Student Administration in the format as set out in Regulation 7.4.2 and outlined in the Library Services "Guide to Presenting your Thesis" available on the Thesis Submission and Examination web pages. - When submitting the thesis for examination, the PGR must also submit the following: - an electronic exact copy of the thesis for a plagiarism check via plagiarism detection software in accordance with guidance issued by the PAU.
+A thesis will not be sent for examination until the PAU has confirmed that the plagiarism check has been completed and the thesis cleared for examination; - a declarations form; - where applicable a third party declaration form. - Where a PGR is registered on a research programme with mandatory taught elements, a thesis will not be sent for examination until all mandatory taught requirements have been completed (as per University regulation 7.2.1) and recorded on the University's central student records.